-Language Arts Lab 7th & 8th Grade (formerly known as LA Support)
+Language Arts Support 7th & 8th Grade

 Enrollment in this course will be determined by recommendation only.
-The Language Arts Workshop enrichment program has been designed to help students further develop the most pertinent skills in language arts as deemed by state and national standards.
+The Language Arts Support enrichment program has been designed to help students further develop the most pertinent skills in language arts as deemed by state and national standards.
 In a small group setting, students will receive instruction related to individualized needs and abilities.